Abhiswain97/MyVision/README.md

 Download a binary: [Download](https://github.com/Abhiswain97/MyVision/releases)

+## Documentation:

+Refer to the [MNIST.ipynb](https://github.com/Abhiswain97/MyVision/blob/master/examples/MNIST.ipynb) for complete explanation.
+PyTorch is a pre-requisite.

 ## Citation

 Please use this bibtex if you want to cite this repository in your publications: